-Testimonials:
+Testimonials

 Advertisers cannot make claims indirectly, for example through a testimonial that they could not substantiate if made directly.
-A patient endorsement or testimonial will be construed by the FTC in two ways: (1) as making the performance, safety, health-benefit, or efficacy claim that underlies the testimonial; and (2) as a representation that the particular patient's experience is typical or representative of the experiences generally achieved by the physician's patients, unless there is a clear and conspicuous disclosure to the contrary.
+A patient endorsement or testimonial will be construed by the FTC in two ways: (1) as making the performance, safety, health-benefit, or efficacy claim that underlies the testimonial; and (2) as a representation that the particular patient's experience is typical or representative of the experiences generally achieved by the physician's patients, unless there is a clear and conspicuous disclosure of the results generally achieved by the users of the product or device.
 Therefore, patient testimonials must be supported by competent and reliable scientific evidence that substantiates both the underlying efficacy claim and the claim that the result is representative or typical of that experienced by other patients.
 In addition, physicians should be aware that some states prohibit the use of patient testimonials by physicians.
-Physicians are advised to verify state law and regulations on the use of testimonials in advertising.
+Physicians are advised to check their state laws and regulations on the use of testimonials in advertising.

-MD/Expert Endorsements:
+MD/Expert Endorsements

-Physician experts may endorse substantiated efficacy claims for products or services, as long as the physician is qualified to evaluate the service, provides an independent evaluation, and discloses in the ad any personal or financial connection to the sponsor of the advertised product that would be important for consumers to know in weighing the expert endorsement.
+Physician experts may endorse substantiated efficacy claims for products or services as long as the physician is qualified to evaluate the service, provides an independent evaluation, and discloses in the ad any personal or financial connection to the sponsor of the advertised product that would be important for consumers to know in considering the expert endorsement.

-Advertising Claims:
+Advertising Claims

-Prospective refractive surgery patients have differing needs and expectations and may experience differing surgical outcomes.
+Prospective refractive surgery patients have differing needs and expectations, and they may experience differing surgical outcomes.
 Accordingly, advertising claims are not a substitute for discussions between the ophthalmic surgeon and a prospective surgery patient regarding the patient's own needs and expectations and the range of possible outcomes.